Lay the new system alongside the car and assemble it temporarily. You may find that the silencer will not

 If a rear section has a loop that fits over the rear axle, fit it at an early stage so that it is roughly in position and ready to mate up with the centre section.

 Check your layout plan and arrange the joints as necessary to clear the underbody and avoid side strain on the mountings.

 Starting at the manifold, tighten the clamps and any mounting nuts.

-Run the engine and check for leaks.
+and check for leaks.
 The new system may smell of burning paint for the first few days, until it is all burned off.

 Fitting a one-piece exhaust system

 Raise the car securely on ramps or axle stands and push the new exhaust underneath from beneath the rear bumper.